 record of its time, place, and use.
 Work needed to stabilize,

-and features will be physically and visually compatible,
+the restoration period will be physically and visually

 5. Distinctive materials, features, finishes, and

 that characterize the restoration period will be preserved.

 will be repaired rather than replaced.
 Where the severity